mpc-qt/mpc-qt/README.md

 A clone of Media Player Classic reimplimented in Qt. ([screenshot])

-Media Player Classic Home Cinema is considered by many to be the quintessential media player for the Windows desktop.
+[Media Player Classic Home Cinema][mpc-hc] (mpc-hc) is considered by many to be the quintessential media player for the Windows desktop.
 Media Player Classic Qute Theater (mpc-qt) aims to reproduce most of the interface and functionality of mpc-hc while using [libmpv] to play video instead of DirectShow.